Ngaba

 Ngaba is a commune located in the Mont Amba District of Kinshasa, the capital city of the Democratic Republic of the Congo.
 It spans an area of 4.0 square kilometers and has an estimated population of 539,135 as of 2015.

 Situated in the southern part of Kinshasa, Ngaba is a relatively recent settlement characterized by its hilly terrain.
 The commune is bounded by Kikwit Avenue to the north, By-pass Avenue to the south, the Kalamu River to the east, and Université Avenue to the west.
 It shares borders with the communes of Limete to the north, Lemba to the east and south, and Makala to the west.
-Administratively, Ngaba is divided into six neighborhoods: Baobab, Bulambemba, Luyi, Mateba, Mpila, and Mukulwa.
+Administratively, Ngaba is divided into six quartiers (quarters): Baobab, Bulambemba, Luyi, Mateba, Mpila, and Mukulwa.

 Geography

 Ngaba is defined by its distinct boundaries and topographical features.
 To the north, the commune is bordered by the intersection of Université Avenue and Kikwit Avenue, extending to the Yolo River.
 Its eastern boundary follows the Yolo River to a fork, where a straight north–south line connects to By-pass Avenue, marking the border with the Lemba commune.
 The southern extremity is defined by By-pass Avenue, extending westward to its intersection with Université Avenue.
 To the west, Ngaba's boundary follows Université Avenue back to its intersection with Kikwit Avenue.